-Selectivity was tested by spiking 10 sources of samples matrix containing AEBSF at 0.4 mg/mL at the LLOQ (n=3).
+Selectivity was tested by spiking 10 sources of samples matrix at the LLOQ (n=3).

 These sources included 2 haemolysed samples (matrix 5 and 10).
-QC samples (n=3) were prepared five times concentrated in each matrix (free of Ghrelin) and then diluted to 1:5 in EIA buffer in order to obtain a final concentration of 5 pg/mL and analysed against a calibration curve.
+QC samples (n=3) were prepared ten times concentrated in each matrix (free of Ghrelin) and then diluted to 1:10 in EIA buffer in order to obtain a final concentration of 5 pg/mL and analysed against a calibration curve.